Gravitational four-derivative corrections in non-relativistic heterotic supergravity and the $SO(8)$ Green-Schwarz mechanism: Conclusions and outlook

 In this work, we have constructed the four-derivative extension of NR heterotic supergravity by developing a consistent NR generalization of the Bergshoeff–de Roo identification.
 We showed that the non-Abelian gauge transformations of the heterotic theory match the structure of the gravitational Green-Schwarz anomaly cancellation mechanism when a suitable light-cone decomposition of the Newton-Cartan geometry is employed.
 This matching required a specific field redefinition of the Kalb-Ramond field and led to the identification of the gauge field as an $SO(8)$ spin connection with torsion.
 With this identification, the three-form field strength acquires a Chern-Simons-like correction compatible with the NR symmetry structure.

 Using this framework, we derived the finite four-derivative corrections to the NR heterotic action.
-The resulting action is manifestly invariant under ($SO(8)$ transformation, local boost transformations and diffeomorphism invariance.
-While the leading two-derivative NSNS action enjoys scale invariance and $SO(1,1)$, the gauging with $A_{\mu}{}^{i}$ breaks these symmetries and, consequently, they are not present in the four-derivative terms generated via the Bergshoeff-de Roo procedure.
-Nonetheless, this symmetry breaking may be avoided by performing non-covariant field redefinitions to connect, for example, the two-derivative formulation with the one in \cite{BR}.
-The exploration of interesting topic is left for future work.
+The resulting action is manifestly invariant under $SO(8)$ transformation, $SO(1,1)$ transformations and diffeomorphism invariance.
+While the leading two-derivative NSNS action enjoys boost invariance, the four-derivative terms generated via the Bergshoeff-de Roo procedure requires higher-derivative corrections to these transformations.
+While the boost symmetry is guaranteed due to the Double Field Theory (DFT) rewriting of the gauge action, the exploration of the final form of these transformation is left for future work.

 The results of this work provide a finite formulation of higher-curvature dynamics in NR string backgrounds and open the door to further studies such as: \begin{itemize} \item {\bf Metsaev and Tseytlin action}: One important next step in this program is the computation of the NR limit of the action (\ref{MT}) and to prove, if it exists, an equivalence with the formulation obtained in this paper.
 In the relativistic case (\ref{MT}) is related to the Bergshoeff-de Roo identification via non-covariant field redefinitions \cite{Review}.
 It is not clear a priori, if these two formulations can be related, after taking the NR limit, using field redefinitions.